Trouble-3/algorithmic-thinking/README.md

 > This repository is an independent companion project.
 It does not reproduce the book's text or source code.

 ## Chapters

+The repository follows the book's eight-chapter progression: Hash Tables; Trees and Recursion; Memoization and Dynamic Programming; Graphs and Breadth-First Search; Shortest Paths in Weighted Graphs; Binary Search; Heaps and Segment Trees; and Union-Find. fileciteturn3file0L1-L7

 | # | Topic | Main implementation |
 |---|---|---|